Life As an Exercise Physiologist

 - Bariatric Weight Loss Clinic Manager and Counselor

-In 2016, there was an estimated number of 15,100 jobs in the United States for Exercise Physiologist.
+There were about 15,100 jobs for Exercise Physiologist in 2016 (in the United States).
 New jobs are being produced at a rate of 13.2% which is above the national average.
 The Bureau of Labor Statistics predicts 2,000 new jobs for Exercise Physiologist by 2026.
-The BLS estimates 1,100 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 1,100 job openings in this field each year.

 The states with the most job growth for Exercise Physiologist are Washington, Nevada, and Colorado.
 Watch out if you plan on working in Wyoming, Rhode Island, or North Dakota.
 These states have the worst job growth for this type of profession.